 Be sure to remove all lens filters, as they may distort images.
 You will probably get the best results with manual setting for infinite focal length.

 Most of our tours (please see specifications under each tour) include transfers from accommodation in Rovaniemi city area.
 It is included in the adventure price.
-Transfers from accommodation places located further out from the city (for example Arctic Snow Hotel, Apukka Resort, Arctic Circle Wilderness Lodge Resort) can be arranged at an additional cost.

 The pick up is usually 5-20 min before the start of the safari (time in your voucher).
 Transportation back is immediately after the end of the safari.